danheberden/gith/README.md

 When you use Github UI to declare a web hook, it's only attached to the `push` event.

 Whenever you want to attach you hook to other events, you will have to use [the API](http://developer.github.com/v3/repos/hooks/).
-In this case, `gith` may not be able to fully interpret the original payload, and you should simply rely on `payload.original`.
+In this case, `gith` may not be able to fully interpret the original payload, and you **should consider the *simplified payload* as unreliable**.
+In those cases, just use `payload.original`.

 ## License